Gisele Shaw

-Gisele Mayordo (born 30 October 1988), known by her ring name Gisele Shaw, is a Filipino professional wrestler currently signed to Impact Wrestling.
+Gisele Mayordo (born 30 October 1989), known professionally as Gisele Shaw, is a Filipino-Canadian professional wrestler.
+She is working for Maple Leaf Pro Wrestling (MLP), where she is the reigning and inaugural MLP Canadian Women's Champion.
 She is known for her work in England with various promotions including Progress Wrestling and Revolution Pro Wrestling, having held the Women's Championship in both promotions.
-She has also wrestled in American promotions such as Ring of Honor and Women of Wrestling.
+She has also wrestled in North American promotions such as Total Nonstop Action Wrestling (TNA), and Women of Wrestling (WOW).

 Professional wrestling career

-Early career
+Early career (2015–2018)

-Mayordo made her pro wrestling debut during January 2015 under the ring name Gisele Shaw.
+Mayordo made her pro wrestling debut during January 2015 using Gisele Shaw as her ring name.
 She wrestled extensively in Canada in promotions including High Impact Wrestling, Border City Wrestling, All-Star Wrestling, Prairie Wrestling Alliance and others.
-She won her first title while in Pro Wrestling Eclipse, where she captured the PWE Flame Championship on February 10, 2018 at PWE February Frenzy, defeating Stacy Thibault.
+She won her first title while in Pro Wrestling Eclipse, where she captured the PWE Flame Championship on February 10, 2018, at PWE February Frenzy, defeating Stacy Thibault.
 She lost the title nine months later at PWE November Bash in a three-way match against Beautiful Beaa and Jewells Malone.
 She went on to win her second title in Crossfire Wrestling, where she won the CW Women's Championship in a triple-threat match against Beautiful Beaa and Jody Threat.